-• Repaying with interest any advance made or debt incurred or loan raised by Council
+- Defraying any expenses, or - Repaying with interest any advance made or debt incurred or loan raised by Council.

 In relation to the performance of a function or the exercise of a power of the Council, if the Council considers that the performance of the function or the exercise of the power is or will be of special benefit to the persons required to pay the special rate or special charge.